 Software and tech companies are innovators.
 Taxing authorities are not.
 Digital goods and services threw them for a loop.
 How do you tax the intangible?
 It’s the million dollar question.
 And few states agree on the answer.
 Some states, like Washington, call out digital goods and services specifically in their tax laws.
 Others, like Texas, rely on existing laws, grouping digital goods in with taxable tangible personal property.
 And still others have yet to update their laws, putting the onus on the company to make the call.

 The result is a convoluted maze of rules and regulations that even the savviest tax expert would have a hard time deciphering.
-Currently, in the U.S., software and digital goods and services are taxed 450 different ways across 45 categories, including:
+Currently, in the U.S., software and digital goods and services are taxed numerous different ways based on a host of distinct categories, including:

 - Software-as-a-service is taxed in 17 states, partially taxed in 2 states and taxed only if the provider has a server in that state in 8 states